We think this movie stands out for:

-Families can talk about documentaries.
+Families can talk about documentaries like Maidentrip.
 How was Laura Dekker's history told, and how was it placed in the context of her goal?

 In light of the information presented at the beginning of the movie, why do you think Laura decided to change the flag on her ship from Holland's to New Zealand's?